franklinraj/Search-Algorithm/README.md

 1. Hardware – PCs
 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner
 ## Algorithm:
-1. start the program with package of linearsearch()
+1. start the program with package of linearsearch().
-2. give conditions as follows
+2. give conditions as follows.
-3. use array function to excuete the program
+3. use array function to excuete the program.
-4. now print the output
+4. now print the output.
 ## Linear Search:
 1. Start from the leftmost element of array[] and compare k with each element of array[] one by one.
 2. If k matches with an element in array[] , return the index.